twilio-professional-services/flex-project-template/docs/docs/feature-library/pause-recording.md

 ## keyboard shortcuts

-Default keyboard shortcuts have been created but may be remapped using the keyboard shortcut feature.
+Pause/resume recording keyboard shortcuts have been created using a [keyboard-shortcuts Flex hook](/building/flex-hooks/keyboard-shortcuts).
+These may be remapped using the `keyboard-shortcuts` feature.
 By default, the following keys are mapped:

 | Key | Full Command     | Action                                     |
 | --- | ---------------- | ------------------------------------------ |